ST10254797/AgriEnergyConnects/README.md

 dotnet run

-The application should now be running at https://localhost:7087/ or http://localhost:5099/.
+The application should now be running at https://localhost:7066/.

 ##  Using the Application